lambdaclass/cairo-by-example/content/en/examples/hello_world.md

 cat > /tmp/program.cairo
 cairo-run --single-file /tmp/program.cairo -->

-the `use` keyword imports a dependency into scope
+The `use` keyword imports a dependency into scope

 <!-- !test in hello_world -->

 ```rust {.codebox}
 use debug::PrintTrait;